JuliaPackageMirrors/AutoTypeParameters.jl/README.md

 "a string"
 ```

-The downside of this approach is that serilization may change between
+The downside of this approach is that serialization may change between
 runs, so these values cannot appear literally in your code.

 ## Warnings